Secret Method to Choosing Amazon Book Categories in KDP

 - Memory Improvement

-Your competitor might have stopped at a very broad category and by looking for further categories, you can niche down your selection and thus have less competition.
+Your competitor might have stopped at a very broad category, but by looking for further book categories, you can niche down your selection and thus, have less competition.

-After clicking on a category, look to the left side and see if you can click down any further?
+After clicking on a category, look to the left side and see if you can click down any further.

 In the example above, I checked out “Words, Language & Grammar,” and sure enough, there are some niche categories to choose from.